moonmaster9000/couch_view/readme.markdown

 end
 ```

+If we added these conditions to a map, the condition names would not be qualified.

-Now, in order to use these conditions, we'll need to tell `couch_view` what to name them:
+If you'd prefer that they be qualified, you'll need to tell `couch_view` what to name them:

 ```ruby
 class Article < CouchRest::Model::Base